 Private investigators have to do their surveillance from a public area.
 It may seem simple, but curtains are helpful in these situations so they can’t take photos or videos of you inside your home from their spot on the street.

 Aerial surveillance has been around for many years, but recently in Canada it has become more and more common to use drones for surveillance.
-There is something called “trespass into airspace” which holds drones to the same standards as private investigators on the ground.
-That is to say, the drones need to be on public property when recording you.
+There is something called “trespass into airspace.”
+This holds drones to the same standards as private investigators on the ground.
+In other words, the drones need to be on public property when recording you.
 In regards to your home, this means they need to be outside your property line.

-In Canada, harassment is any unwanted physical or verbal behaviour that offends or humiliates you.
+In Canada, harassment is defined as unwanted physical or verbal behaviour that offends or humiliates you.

-Surveillance is only considered harassment if it is in breach of the privacy laws set in place for private investigators.
+Surveillance is only considered harassment if they break the privacy laws.
 This includes the things I mentioned earlier, like using listening devices to record you, going on your private property to approach you, or entering your home.
 This doesn’t include following you to shopping centres or watching you do daily activities in your home or yard.

 Should I confront the surveillance people?

-Please don’t try to confront the people performing surveillance on you; there isn’t much to be gained.
+Please don’t try to confront the people performing surveillance on you; you won’t gain anything.
 They are usually within their legal rights to be surveilling you in public places and are just doing their job.
 In 99.9% of cases, they won’t stop the surveillance just because you approach them.
-Confronting them might become a negative reflection of you — especially if you are emotional, aggravated, or aggressive during the brief exchange.
+Confronting them can reflect poorly on you.
+If you’re emotional, aggravated, or aggressive, it will look bad.

 Can I call the police?